Adoptive Parenting Tips: Internet, Facebook, & Birthparent Contact

 - Become a source of information and support for your child’s natural desire for information on where she came from.
 Children are less likely to ‘go underground” if they know you won’t freak out and will actually help.

 - If you have little information and your child wants more, brainstorm with your child and your adoption agency about ways to get as much information as possible.
 For example, if your child was adopted from China and you have no information on her birth family, try to find out as much as possible about her early life.
 Use Google Earth to see the orphanage or even the spot where she was found.

-- If your teen wants to connect with his birth family online, help her.
-(See my Common Sense Internet Rules for my opinion on pre-teens using Facebook, MySpace, and Twitter.)
-Start a dialog his first family to see what the best method for connection might be.
-How do they use their Facebook or MySpace account?
+- If your teen wants to connect with his birth family online, help him.
+(See our short video called Common Sense Internet Rules for my opinion on pre-teens using Facebook, Twitter, Instagram, etc.) Start a dialog with his first family to see what the best method for connection might be.
+How do they use their social networking account?
 Is that the appropriate forum or do they post things that they wouldn’t want their son or daughter to see.
 If you both decide that Facebook or some other social network is a good place to connect, ask them to friend you as well.

 - If you have valid reasons (safety) for your teen to not connect online with his birth parents, talk with him about the reasons.
 Acknowledge his need for information or contact, and find other ways to get him information or safe contact.

 - Don’t overreact to what you perceive as negative exposures from the birth family online.
 Your child’s birth family may post about activities you are not thrilled about or may share information you don’t approve of, but your teen is likely to be able to put this information in context.
 If you think it is necessary, use these posts as a conversation starter about making choices in life.

 - If you are concerned about information or over-sharing online by your child’s birth family, talk with them.
 They may simply be unaware of how this information may affect your child.